crada2/gardenmap-frontend/README.md

 Open terminal and run:
 ### `Backend 🪴`
   - Clone git https://github.com/crada2/gardenmap-backend.git to download the project, do a fork.
-  - Create a database in phpMyAdmin locally: Database name: services
+  - Create a database in phpMyAdmin/DBeaver locally: Database name: services
   - Configuration in: application.properties.example.
   - Follow setup instructions (Mac, Windows).
   - Run GardenmapApplication in Spring Boot.